Content Marketing: On-Page Optimization

 SEO Website Content Optimization - Not Just Keyword Density

-As search engine algorithms evolve over time, one thing that remains constant is that your web pages need to have content to support the keywords that you are targeting.
+As search engine algorithms evolve, one thing that remains constant is that your web pages need to have content to support the keywords that you are targeting.
 The relative weight that search engines place on the content of the pages fluctuates as often as search engines adjust their ranking algorithms.
 It wasn't long ago that it was possible to achieve search engine rankings without keyword-rich content.
 This has not been true for a long time, and websites that don't value good content will not have long-term success with SEO.

 Most search engine optimization services include SEO best practices for keyword density, but this is only one component of SEO content marketing.
 SEO consultants work closely with clients to create a well-conceived web content marketing strategy which is integrated with keyword strategy.
 This requires that content writers understand how the content on all pages is connected.
-Content optimization also takes into account the proper use of headings and special types of text like bolding and italicizing.
+Content optimization also takes into account the proper use of headings and particular types of text like bolding and italicizing.

 Internal Linking Makes SEO Content Writing More Difficult